rladies/meetup-presentations_lausanne/webpage/content/_index.markdown

 R-Ladies lives through its audience and speakers.
 Checkout how you can contribute under: [community](/community/).

 ## FAQ
-**Q**: I'm not a frequent R user, and I'm afraid I won't understand the presentations.
+**Q: I'm not a frequent R user, and I'm afraid I won't understand the presentations.**

 *A: No worries!
 Our meetups are open to people from all levels and aim for networking too.
 We also encourage to ask questions if something is not clear.*